 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

 No. In fact, federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
+(Learn more about your consumer rights at FTC's Funeral Rule page.)
 You may also build your own casket, if you prefer.

-Alkaline hydrolysis (also known as water cremation) is a chemical process that reduces a body to components of liquid and bone.
+Water cremation or aquamation (also known as "alkaline hydrolysis," "flameless cremation," and many other terms) is a chemical process that reduces a body to components of liquid and bone.
 It is considered a greener alternative to cremation because it uses less energy than cremation and does not release matter into the atmosphere.

 The state of Florida authorized alkaline hydrolysis by slowly expanding its definition of "cremation" to include methods other than incineration.
 The current legal definition of cremation in Florida is:

 Any mechanical or thermal process whereby a dead human body is reduced to ashes and bone fragments.
 Cremation also includes any other mechanical or thermal process whereby human remains are pulverized, burned, recremated, or otherwise further reduced in size or quantity.

-Alkaline hydrolysis had some of its first roots in Florida.
-It was one of the first states to legalize this practice.
+Florida was one of the first states to legalize water cremation.
 The Mayo Clinic and the University of Florida used this process for years to dispose of human cadavers.
-The University of Florida was the first establishment in the United States to install a system for this purpose.
-In 2011, the Anderson-McQueen Funeral Home in St. Petersberg, Florida, became the first organization in the U.S. to offer alkaline hydrolysis—they called it "flameless cremation"—to funeral consumers.
+In 2011, the Anderson-McQueen Funeral Home in St. Petersberg, Florida, became the first organization in the United States to offer water cremation—they called it "flameless cremation"—to funeral consumers.